Koha-Community/kohadocs/source/cataloging.rst

 .. _analytics-enhanced-workflow-label:

-Analytics Enhanced Workflow
+Analytics enhanced workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To use the Enhanced Workflow method of adding analytics, the first thing you need to do is set the
+To use the enhanced workflow method of adding analytics, the first thing you need to do is set the
 :ref:`EasyAnalyticalRecords` preference to 'Don't display' and the :ref:`UseControlNumber` preference to 'Use.'

-After cataloging your original record (see :ref:`Adding Records <adding-records-label>` for more on creating records) click 'New' from the normal view and choose to 'New child record.'
+After cataloging your original record (see :ref:`Adding records <adding-records-label>` for more on creating records) click 'New' from the normal view and choose to 'New child record.'

 |image653|